Michael J. Moore

 Michael Jonathan Moore (born September 12, 1968) is an American attorney and former politician from Georgia.
 Moore is a former Georgia state senator and United States Attorney for the Middle District of Georgia.

 Early life

 On September 12, 1968, Moore was born in Atlanta, Georgia.

 Education

 In 1989, Moore earned a Bachelor of Arts degree from Mercer University.
 In 1993, Moore earned a JD degree in law from Mercer University School of Law.

 Career

-On January 31, 2002 Moore was sworn in as a member of Georgia Senate.
+On January 31, 2002, Moore was sworn in as a member of Georgia Senate.
 Moore served as a member of Georgia Senate until January 2003.

-Moore is a former attorney who served as the United States Attorney for the Middle District of Georgia from 2010 to 2015.
+Moore is a former US attorney who was appointed by President Obama and served as the United States Attorney for the Middle District of Georgia from 2010 to 2015.

+Moore is a founding partner of Moore Hall, a law firm in Atlanta, Georgia.

 Personal life

-Moore's wife is Debbie Moore.
-They have two children.
-They live in Perry, Georgia.
+Moore is married to Debbie Moore.
+They have two children together and live in Perry, Georgia.